oktomus/gsoc-2018/appleseed-final-report.md

 - [Implement Correlated Multi-Jittered Sampling](https://github.com/appleseedhq/appleseed/pull/1975)
 - And other smaller features ...

 We started talking about adaptive sampling even before GSoC started.
-During the community bounding period, we talked about different possibilites and what algorithm should be implemented.
-I also enjoyed this period to read some papers and other renderer's documentation to get an idea of what is the current state of the art of adaptive image sampling.
+During the community bonding period, we talked about different possibilites and what algorithm should be implemented.
+I also enjoyed this period to read some papers and other renderer's documentation to get an idea of what is the current state-of-the-art of adaptive image sampling.

 ### Code

 These are the pull requests I submited during the coding period.
-Sorted from the older to the newer one.
+Sorted from the oldest to the newest one.

 - **[Adaptive Sampling](https://github.com/appleseedhq/appleseed/pull/2062)**
 - [Add a precision parameter for statistics](https://github.com/appleseedhq/appleseed/pull/2067)